-The 100-year stillwater surge elevation incorporates two components of the expected water surface elevation: the stillwater elevation is the water elevation based on tides and atmospheric conditions; when adding wind/wave effects the elevation is defined as the stillwater surge elevation.
+The 100-year stillwater surge elevation incorporates two components of the expected water surface elevation: the stillwater elevation is the water elevation based on tides and atmospheric conditions; when adding wave setup,[†] the elevation is defined as the stillwater surge elevation.

-Stillwater surge elevations are determined through coastal engineering analysis (wave hindcasting and forecasting techniques) taking into account various parameters, including bathymetry, water levels, wind speed and direction, and fetch length.
+Wave runup elevations above the stillwater surge elevation are determined through coastal engineering analysis (wave hindcasting and forecasting techniques) taking into account various parameters, including bathymetry, water levels, wind speed and direction, and fetch length.